petrodcas/BookstackBackupMaker/readme.md

 # BookstackBackupMaker

-Image to backup my K8S Bookstack's database and files to a git repository.
+Image to backup my K8S Bookstack's data (compressed and encrypted with gpg) to a privated git repository.

 ## Build Variables